Mark Carney: Governor of the Bank of England (2013–2020)

 In May 2014, Carney warned the UK's heated housing market was the biggest risk to financial stability, and he was considering providing advice on the Help to Buy mortgage scheme, which some believed was contributing to housing inflation.
-He stated UK housing prices and the lack of affordability of housing in the United Kingdom was due to limited supply, and stated that twice as many homes were built in Canada than in the UK, although Canada had half the population.
+He stated UK housing prices and the lack of housing affordability in the United Kingdom was due to limited supply, and that twice as many homes were built in Canada than in the UK, although Canada had half the population.

 Carney stated foreign cash buyers in the London market were beyond his control but he believed they did not pose a significant risk to the rest of the country.
 Carney assured the public the Bank was monitoring rising property prices and large-value mortgages to avoid debt overhang destabilizing the economy.

 In 2014, Carney warned that if the Scottish independence referendum was successful, the new country would likely not be able to continue using the pound sterling without ceding some powers to the UK.

-In 2015, Carney changed the number of yearly interest rate meetings from 12 to eight and ordered minutes to be published during the announcements.
+In 2015, Carney changed the number of yearly interest rate meetings from twelve to eight and ordered minutes to be published during the announcements.

 Before the 2016 Brexit referendum, Carney warned that leaving the European Union could cause a recession.
 After the resignation of Prime Minister David Cameron, he made another public announcement shortly after the result supporting a departure, in which he announced that the financial system would operate normally to assuage public concerns.
 Afterwards, the bank cut interest rates in half from 0.5% to 0.25% and restarted quantitative easing.
 At the urging of Prime Minister Theresa May and Chancellor of the Exchequer Philip Hammond, Carney agreed to extend his term while the UK undertook Brexit negotiations, but only for one year.
 He further agreed to an additional seven months in September 2018, to "support a smooth exit" from the EU, and to a further two months for an orderly transition to his successor, Andrew Bailey.